AdguardTeam/KnowledgeBaseDNS/docs/general/dns-filtering.md

 1. DNS filtering is "rough", meaning that it won't remove whitespaces that are left behind a blocked ad, or apply any sorts of cosmetic filtering.
 Many of the more complicated ads can't be blocked on DNS-level (or rather, they can, but only by blocking the entire domains which are being used for other purposes).

 ![Example of difference](https://cdn.adguard.com/public/Adguard/kb/DNS_filtering/dns_diff.jpg)
-*An example of difference between DNS filtering and network filtering*
+*An example of the difference between DNS filtering and network filtering*

 2. It's not possible to know the origin of a DNS request, which means you can't distinguish between different apps on the DNS-level.
-This harms the statistics and makes it impossible to create app-specific filtering rules.
+This impacts the statistics negatively and makes it impossible to create app-specific filtering rules.

-We recommend to use DNS filtering in addition to network filtering, not instead of it, whenever possible.
+We recommend using DNS filtering in addition to network filtering, not instead of it, whenever possible.